A COMPARISON OF SOLAR PANELS EFFICIENCY

 C overheat it would be only η=16.6%.
 The bottom line is, the data in the efficiency table are useful mainly for comparison purposes, but the estimation of actual power output is quite complex.

-The ratings chart below shows manufacturers of the solar panels rated above 100 watt with the highest efficiency at the time of this review (2013).
+This ratings chart lists best solar panels rated above 100 watt with the highest efficiency at the time of this review (2017).

 |Crown Renewable Energy